“You can be indie and still do major shit.”

 You mentioned earlier that you went under a different alias for a while at the start of your career—

 How would you say yourself as an artist has evolved from that name?
 Were there any experiences you look back on as specific lessons?

-I think the name switch really changed my perception of myself.
+I think the name switch changed my perception of myself.
 Like I said, pondering on the idea of a pop star for a couple of months and choosing to make that my name put my mind in the position of making that happen.
-And with that came serious experiences that I needed to learn from.
-I believe it changed the way I perceived things, but it also changed the way people perceived me too.
+And with that came experiences that I needed to learn.
+I believe it changed the way I perceived things, but it also changed the way people perceived me, too.

-When people hear the name and the tag it sticks out way more, I mean people respected Benny Jetts but it’s different now.
-It’s stuck you way more than before, and that’s exactly what I want too—I’m perceived as a pop star now because I’m Popstar Benny now.
-Because I put myself in a more serious light people will react to that as they should.
+When people hear the name and the tag, it sticks out way more.
+I mean people respected Benny Jetts, but it’s different now.
+It’s stuck with you way more than before, and that’s exactly what I want too—I’m perceived as a pop star now because I’m Popstar Benny now.
+Because I put myself in a more serious light, people will react to that as they should.
 If it can be perceived that it is this way, then that’s their new reality.
-I’m moving with this as a career now you know?
-We toss that word around a bit but it’s serious, this is something I’m trying to do for the rest of my life—and the name changed showed me and every around me that.
-Not a lesson but a monumental moment where I feel like I had my life in my hands if that makes sense.
+I’m moving with this as a career now, you know?
+We toss that word around a bit but it’s serious, this is something I’m trying to do for the rest of my life—and the name changed showed me and everyone around me that.
+Not a lesson, but a monumental moment where I feel like I had my life in my hands if, that makes sense.

 You were one of the first people I saw with the name “hyper pop” behind their work.
 I wasn’t sure if it had been used before or if it was even an accurate description but—

 How would you personally describe your sound of music?